rukhvaimo/amplience-hierarchy-chooser-extension/README.md

 # dc-extension-hierarchy-chooser

-> Selection of Content Links and Content References from a hierarchy tree.
+> Allows selection of Content Links and Content References from a hierarchy tree.

 ## dev